+The sky is the heart of a landscape painting.
 In this studio workshop we will dive into studying and painting the sky with oils.
 We will discuss how the sky is changing at different times of day, and what consistent principles can be found.
-We will talk about the atmospheric perspective and different varieties of clouds and how they optically interact with the sky.
-Atmospheric glazing and other types of glazing will be demonstrated.
-A combination of imagination and reference material from master paintings will be used, no photography.”
+We will also talk about the different varieties of clouds and how they optically interact with the sky.
+Also atmospheric glazing and other types of glazing will be demonstrated.
+A combination of imagination and reference material from master paintings will be used, no photography.

 I am teaching a new workshop on outdoor painting, in the big apple!
 That is right, Central Park , in NYC will be the source of inspiration for a lovely three day workshop on tradition plein air painting technique from Sept.
 15th – 17th!